DarioKillenberger/TSP_problem/README.md

 2. Solving TSP for each cluster using a greedy approach with 2-opt optimization.
 3. Merging the clusters into a global tour and applying 2-opt again for refinement.

+   This algorithm is running each cluster (k) on a seperate thread. **Parallel processing** of clusters significantly reduces the runtime, especially when the number of clusters and their sizes are large.

 ### 2-Opt Algorithm:

 ![IMG_8668](https://github.com/user-attachments/assets/c0b7fef0-5fa4-4372-982c-59d43ceb4fd7)